 Condition requirement Means of monitoring during period under review Compliance achieved?
-2. Injection well, geological and operational data submission requirements.
+1. Prior to exercising the consent, the consent holder shall submit an "Injection Operation Management Plan."
+Receipt of satisfactory "Injection Operation Management Plan."
+Yes 2.
+Injection well, geological and operational data submission requirements.
 This information can be included in the "Injection Operation Management Plan."
 Receipt of satisfactory information.
 Yes 3.
 The injection pressure at the wellhead shall not exceed 85 bar Review and analysis of injection data.
 Yes 4.
-The rate of injection shall not exceed 41.6 m3/hour Review and analysis of injection data.
+The rate of injection shall not exceed 41.6 m 3 /hour Review and analysis of injection data.
 Yes 5.
-The volume of fluid injected shall not exceed 1,000 m /day.
+The volume of fluid injected shall not exceed 1,000 m 3 /day.
 Review and analysis of injection data.
 Yes 6.
 No injection permitted after 1 June 2027 Assessment of injection records and site inspection notices Yes 7.
 The consent holder shall at all times adopt the best practicable option.
 Assessment of consent holder records and site inspection notices.
 Yes 8.
 The injection of fluids shall be confined to the Mount Messenger Formation, deeper than 1,000 metres total vertical depth sub-sea.
 Review of "Injection Operation Management Plan," well construction log and injection data.
 Yes 9.
 Discharge must not result in fracturing of geological seals confining the injection zone.
 Assessment of injection records and results of groundwater sampling and analysis programme.
 Yes 10.
 The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable freshwater (groundwater or surface water).
 Assessment of injection records and results of groundwater sampling and analysis programme.
 Yes 11.
 Maintain full records of injection data.
-Receipt and assessment of injection data.
-Yes 12.
-Maintain records and undertake analysis to characterise injectate at intervals not exceeding six months.
 Receipt and assessment of injection data.
 Yes